Menodore/mergeSortFrontend/README.md

 - Create a function whith will fill array of natural numbers.
 - Sort array by increasing numbers.

-## Подзадачи:
+## Subtasks:
-- 1. Задача: попить кофе
+- 1. Task: drink coffee
-- 2. Написать функцию создания массива из n элементов
+- 2. Write a function to create an array of n elements
-- 3. Создать функцию, которая генерирует целое рандомное число в диапазоне от min до  max
+- 3. Create a function that generates a random integer in the range from min to max
-- 4. Написать функцию, которая заполняет массив случайными числами
+- 4. Write a function that fills an array with random numbers
-- 5. Печать массива
+- 5. Print the array
-- 6. Решить главную задачу
+- 6. Solve the main task
-- 7. Печать конечного результата
+- 7. Print the final result